7Ji/git-mirrorer/README.md

 The interval (in second) `git-mirrorer` should sleep between each work cycle, default is 60 (i.e. 1 min).

 #### Config watch
-Exclusive to daemon mode, if you define the config on command-line with `--config [file]` argument, `git-mirrorer` will watch on any update on the config file, and re-read the config at the end of each work cycle.
+Exclusive to daemon mode, if you define the config on command-line with `--config [file]` argument, `git-mirrorer` will watch on any update on the config file, and re-read the config if needed at the end of each work cycle.

 You don't need to worry about a bad config update breaking the program, as `git-mirrorer` will only switch to the new config if it is valid.